Blog, Page 7

 Drying with regard to material

 Never spin delicate fabrics at high speeds, and avoid tumble drying unless necessary.
 Air drying is ideal – lay the clothes on a clean towel and let them dry naturally.
-Avoid direct sunlight, which can weaken colors and fibers.
+Avoid direct sunlight, which can weaken colours and fibers.

 Storing delicate lingerie